Kristin E. Bonnie*

 Profile for Alexis Grosofsky was last updated on Jun 17, 2019.

 B.A., Luther College, MS, UW-Whitewater

-John will be a visiting instructor this fall at Beloit College teaching Introduction to Psychology.
+John is a Visiting Instructor of Psychology who has taught Intro Psych (Fall 2017 and Spring 2019), and is teaching Social Psychology (Fall 2019).
 He has been an Adjunct Instructor for Upper Iowa University-Blackhawk Center for 16 years teaching advanced psychology courses and supervising Senior Projects.
-He retired from Rock County at the end of 2016 after serving as the Director for the Developmental Disabilities Dept. for the past 6 years.
+He retired from Rock County at the end of 2016 after serving as the Director for the Developmental Disabilities Department for the past 6 years.

 Lawrence T. White